arnabganguly/HDInsightESPLab/HDInsightESP.md

 ## Create an ESP enabled HDInsight cluster

-1. 1.
-Log in with the user id and password provided to you.
+1. Log in with the user id and password provided to you.
 You should have access to one resource group with the below components pre-created
 a.
 An ADLS Gen2 storage account.
 b.
 A Managed Identity for the Storage account.
 c.
 A managed identity for the Azure Active Directory Domain Services(AAD-DS).

+2. Create a VNet

 2. Search HDInsight from central search field in the Azure Portal and then click *Create*.
 More details on how to create HDInsight clusters from the Azure Portal please refer this [link](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-create-linux-clusters-portal?toc=/en-us/azure/hdinsight/hadoop/TOC.json&bc=/en-us/azure/bread/toc.json).